openqasm/openqasm/source/language/delays.rst

 -  Backend-dependent unit, ``dt``, equivalent to the duration of one waveform sample on the backend

-Units can appear attached to the numerical value, or immediately following separated only by blanks or tabs. ``1000ms`` is the same as ``1000 ms``.

 It is often useful to reference the duration of other parts of the circuit.
 For example, we may want to delay a gate for twice the duration